-The only reason I’d suggest changing is if not changing is bringing you too much pain, trouble or grief.
+The only reason for which I would suggest you change is if not changing is bringing you too much pain, trouble or grief.
 If you’re getting beaten up every day for wearing make-up, I’d advise you to quit wearing make-up.
 I’m no conformist; but I’m also pretty down with surviving.
 I want you to be okay.
 If being okay means you have to tweak a little of what you do here and there, then … then that’s life.
 We all do that.
 What’s natural for me, for instance, is to be naked while I clean my house.
-But I stopped doing that, when a traumatic accident caused me to learn that cleaning the house naked can lead to one of the weirdest ways ever to ruin a perfectly good vacuum cleaner.
+But I stopped doing that, when a traumatic accident caused me to learn that cleaning the house naked can lead to one of the disturbing ways ever to ruin a vacuum cleaner.

 But this isn’t about me.
 It’s about you, thank God.

-I’m a six-foot-two, 215-pound man who’s about one nanoliter of testosterone away from being a werewolf.
+I’m a six-foot-two, 225-pound man who’s about one nanoliter of testosterone away from being a werewolf.
 If I were any straighter I could hire myself out as a T-square.
-Well, I love Broadway musicals.
+Well, guess what else?
+I love Broadway musicals.
 I’m completely interested in women’s fashions.
-And not just because of the women who wear them; I’m enamored with the whole idea of fashion as art.
-When talking I move my hands around so much it’s like they’re secretly trying to message for help.
+(And not just because of the women who wear them; I’m enamored with the whole idea of fashion as art.)
+When talking, I move my hands around so much it’s like they’re secretly trying to message for help.

-When I was seventeen years old, a group of gay actors and dancers, slightly older than I and infinitely more sophisticated, took me under their wing.
-At the time I had zero concept of the whole idea of homosexuality; to me, everyone was … well, straight like me.
-The people in the group who took my lost and sorry ass in were seriously effeminate men.
-They giggled; they tittered; they swooned; they faux-fainted; they screamed when to me a simple gasp would have done the trick; while talking they gesticulated so wildly that I learned to step back when they started telling a story.
+When I was seventeen years old, a group of gay actors and dancers, a few years older than I and infinitely more sophisticated, took me under their wing.
+At the time, I had zero concept of the very idea of homosexuality; to me, everyone was … well, straight like me.
+Amongst the group who took me in were some seriously effeminate men.
+They giggled; they tittered; they swooned; they faux-fainted; they screamed dramatically; while talking they gesticulated so wildly that I learned to step back when they started telling a story.
 And they did all this in public.
 They especially did it in public.
 They liked being the center of attention.
 They wanted other people to very much register their presence.

 They weren’t in the least afraid of being who they were.